ChristianParnell/Flatwise.nz/README.md

 ### 06-05 — Downloadable update packages prepared

+Established the Flatwise.nz GitHub repository as the working foundation for future changes.
+Future fixes and feature updates should preserve existing functionality, use the same file names and folder paths, and be delivered as complete downloadable files or ZIP packages for easy GitHub upload.

+### 06-05 — Free council and public building data investigated

+Researched free council and public data sources that could support 3D-style buildings and shadow casting across major New Zealand cities.
+Wellington City Council building height data was identified as the strongest immediate source, with LINZ building outlines suggested as a national fallback for Auckland, Christchurch, and other areas.

+### 06-05 — 3D building and shadow mode added

+Prepared a new lightweight 3D/shadow mode for the map.
+The implementation adds fake 2.5D building extrusion, building shadow projection based on sun direction, date/time controls, and optional terrain-style shading while keeping the existing Leaflet map and property review system intact.

+### 06-05 — Property selection marker cleanup

+Removed the extra temporary square/centre marker that appeared after selecting a property.
+The selected parcel now relies only on the actual property boundary highlight, making the interaction cleaner and less visually distracting.

+### 06-05 — Replacement file naming clarified

+Confirmed that all future downloadable fixes should keep the same file names and folder paths as the live GitHub repository.
+This makes updates easier to copy into GitHub without needing to rename or restructure files manually.

+### 06-05 — 3D building source fallback improved

+Improved the 3D building loader so it no longer fails when a council or LINZ building service returns an empty, unexpected, or non-GeoJSON response.
+The layer now handles service issues more safely and falls back where possible instead of breaking the 3D mode.

+### 06-05 — 3D control panel behaviour improved

+Updated the 3D/shadow interface so its controls only appear when the 3D/shadow mode is selected.
+This prevents the 3D options from clipping into the map legend and keeps the standard map controls cleaner when other sunlight modes are active.

 Prepared downloadable update packages containing either the full updated site or only the changed files.
 This makes the workflow easier to use with GitHub Desktop while keeping the project’s existing structure intact.
 ### 06-06 — Shadow accuracy issue identified